Spot prawns are a delicacy you don’t want to miss. Get ready, the BC Spot Prawn season opens May 15.

 The short BC spot prawn season lasts for about six to eight weeks, from the middle of May to the first weeks of June.

-The 2022 season opens May 5.
-Sales start on May 6 and will last until early June.
+The 2023 season opened May 15.
+Sales will last until mid June.

-Vancouver’s popular Spot Prawn Festival is back in all its glory on May 15 to celebrate the season!
+Vancouver’s popular Spot Prawn Festival is back in all its glory at False Creek Fisherman’s Wharf on Sunday, May 28 from 11 am- 3:30 pm.

-The event features spot prawn dishes from some of the city’s best chefs, as well as cooking demonstrations and live music.
+The event features spot prawn dishes from some of the Vancouver’s best chefs.

 It’s the perfect opportunity to sample this delicious seafood.
 The event itself is free, but the tasting experience requires a ticket.
 Find out more about the festival and book tickets here.